-Former matriculated students who have been away from Sage (one or more terms for students) without an approved leave of absence must contact the Office of Admission, 518-292-1730 | 518-244-2217, for readmission/re-enrollment application procedures.
-If any post-secondary institutions (college, university, technical, proprietary school, etc.) were attended while the student was away from Russell Sage College, official transcripts must be forwarded to the Office of Student Services Office.
-Upon reenrolling, students are newly matriculated under the current catalog in effect at the time of reenrollment.
+Former matriculated students who have been away from Sage (one or more terms) without an approved leave of absence must contact the Office of Admission, admission@sage.edu, for re-admission/ re-enrollment application procedures.
+If any postsecondary institutions (college, university, technical, proprietary school, etc.) were attended while the student was away from Russell Sage College, official transcripts must be forwarded to the Registrar's Office.
+Upon re-enrolling, students are newly matriculated under the current catalog in effect at the time of re-enrollment.